 That said, every now and then, we come across a cooler that just blows our minds, despite not being rotomolded.

-A strong, durable cooler with great ice retention that seems to defy all stereotypes we have about non-rotomolded coolers.
+A strong, durable cooler but lightweight cooler, with great ice retention that seems to defy all stereotypes we have about non-rotomolded coolers.

-However, it’s pretty strong for a cast molded cooler and will easily hold up to anything.
+Being injection-molded doesn't mean that this cooler can't take much beating.
+It’s actually pretty strong for a cooler of this type, and will easily hold up to anything.
 It’s got some really rugged plastic all over and a good mix of aluminum and steel for extra reinforcement.

 Given that this one costs less than $200, and is so much lighter, we understand why they didn't make this one rotomolded.